 When appropriate, the College may recommend or approve field trips to industrial or professional locations.

 HOUSING ASSISTANCE

-Although the College does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact Academic Dean or program director to request a list of community resources.
+Although the College does not maintain dormitory facilities, students who are relocating and must arrange their own housing may contact the Dean of Education to request a list of community resources.

 SIGNIFICANT MEDICAL CONDITIONS